Appalachian Mountains > White Mountains > Presidential Range > Southern Ridges > Mt. Isolation

 Be prepared for high winds above treeline, and carry plenty of water: There's none to be found after the bottom 3/4 mi of Glen Boulder Trail.
 [EDIT: I have a report that there is a spring about 20m offtrail (to climber's right) in a shrubby spot somewhere above Glen Boulder.]
 (Once at your destination of Mt Isolation, the nearest water is a tiny but reliable stream that crosses Davis Path about half a mile south of Mt Isolation's summit.)

-The shortest & most sheltered approach from the West (crossing the ridge of the Southern Presidentials) is probably to take Crawford Path to the Mizpah Cutoff on Mt Pierce, then descend the Dry River Cutoff, turning briefly south on the Dry River Trail to reach the western end of the Isolation Trail.
+From the west, the closest thing to a sensible approach is probably to take Crawford Path to the Mizpah Cutoff on Mt Pierce, then descend the Dry River Cutoff, turning briefly south on the Dry River Trail to reach the western end of the Isolation Trail.
 Follow the Isolation Trail east until it joins the Davis Trail, then turn south to Mt Isolation.
 Don't be surprised if parts of this route are muddy or hard to find - the trails in Oakes Gulf don't get much use, or much maintenance.
 Also, beware of crossing the Dry River after rain.
-A bit over six miles one way, at least 3,600 ft elevation gain.
+Nearly eight miles one way, at least 3,600 ft elevation gain (reverse direction adds about 1,400 feet climbing back over Mt Pierce, plus about 200 ft on Davis Path).

 Another option is Dry River Shelter #3, located on the Dry River Trail below Mt Eisenhower.
 From there to Mt Isolation requires a zig-zag route, but is only about three miles.
 From the shelter to any road is another story.